-- We have adopted an SMS to demonstrate our strong governance: ASRA recognises that our SMS is one way we can demonstrate to the Regulator, the public, other airspace users, our staff, members and stakeholders that we are effectively managing safety as part of our governance arrangements. - We have adopted a risk-based approach: ASRA's risk-based approach enables us to focus on those safety issues that could impact of our oversight as a SASAO on the safety of our members while they are engaged in ASRA related activities. - (iii) ASRA commits to sharing knowledge, information and experience: We are committed to sharing our knowledge, information and experience with other SASAOs and with our members, staff, and industry stakeholders.
+- (i) We have adopted an SMS to demonstrate our strong governance:

+ASRA recognises that our SMS is one way we can demonstrate to the Regulator, the public, other airspace users, our staff, members and stakeholders that we are effectively managing safety as part of our governance arrangements. - (ii) We have adopted a risk-based approach: ASRA's risk-based approach enables us to focus on those safety issues that could impact of our oversight as a SASAO on the safety of our members while they are engaged in ASRA related activities. - (iii) ASRA commits to sharing knowledge, information and experience: We are committed to sharing our knowledge, information and experience with other SASAOs and with our members, staff, and industry stakeholders.

 2.1.
-Document Audience
+Audience

 This document is intended to be read by all members of ASRA and will be available to other organisations operating at locations where ASRA members fly.
-ASRA members have access to review this material in the normal course of their membership with ASRA, their ongoing training and, bi-annual flight reviews etc. All members are required to contact the SM if further information or clarification is needed.

-An electronic version of this document is available through the ASRA website.
+ASRA members have access to review this material in the normal course of their membership with ASRA.
+All members are required to contact the SM if further information or clarification is needed.
+An electronic version of this document is available to members.